NVIDIA/k8s-device-plugin/README.md

-As of `v0.12.0`, the device plugin's helm chart has integrated support to deploy [`gpu-feature-discovery`](https://github.com/NVIDIA/gpu-feature-discovery) (GFD) as a subchart.
+As of `v0.12.0`, the device plugin's helm chart has integrated support to deploy [`gpu-feature-discovery`](https://github.com/NVIDIA/gpu-feature-discovery) (GFD).
 One can use GFD to automatically generate labels for the set of GPUs available on a node.
 Under the hood, it leverages Node Feature Discovery to perform this labeling.